 5. It Helps Alzheimer’s Patients

-People suffering from Alzheimer’s have experienced improvement in symptoms when taking coconut oil or MCT oil, and a study is ongoing at the University of South Florida’s Byrd Alzheimer’s Institute in Tampa.
+People suffering from Alzheimer’s have experienced an improvement in symptoms when taking coconut oil or MCT oil, and a study is ongoing at the University of South Florida’s Byrd Alzheimer’s Institute in Tampa.
 Researchers are testing a liquid supplement with a combination of coconut and MCT oils on people who are at least 60 years old and suffer from mild to moderate Alzheimer’s.

 6. It Helps Enhance the Keto Diet

-MCT oil triggers production of ketones, substances generated when fat is burned for energy.
+MCT oil triggers the production of ketones, substances generated when fat is burned for energy.
 Turning on fat burning is the underlying premise of the very-low-carb keto (or ketogenic) diet, so MCT oil works well with this weight-loss regimen.
 For optimum energy-boosting and weight-control effects, try incorporating MCT oil into a diet that contains nonstarchy vegetables rather than starchy or sugary carbohydrates.